fitoprolog/phoenix-firestorm-cv/doc/pybridge.md

    script starts an HTTP server on `localhost:8080` and waits for the viewer's offer.
 4. Frames are pushed from the viewer to Python via the WebRTC data channel.
+   The viewer captures the back buffer each frame using its regular snapshot routine so the image matches what you see on screen.
 Key and mouse events typed in the Python window are forwarded back to the viewer.

 Each JSON packet ends with a newline and is carried over the WebRTC data channel.